 Tales of Berseria

-Besides all that, the game’s art style is absolutely gorgeous, making it also one of the best pixel games on Steam.
-Chrono Trigger is definitely worth checking out if you’re looking for a game that will keep you hooked for hours on end.
+Chrono Trigger has all the elements you often see in Final Fantasy games.
+It is definitely worth checking out if you’re looking for a game that will keep you hooked for hours on end.

 Resonance of Fate

 In Resonance of Fate, players are drawn into a story about emotional connections and firearms in a world that is coming to an end.